arduino/help-center-content/content/Software Support/Installation/Supported-versions-of-Arduino-IDE.md

 ## Arduino IDE 2.x (Latest)

-Arduino actively develops and supports Arduino IDE 2.
+Arduino IDE 2 is faster and more user-friendly, featuring a smart editor with auto-completion and syntax highlighting.
+It also includes a built-in debugger, improved project navigation, and streamlined board and library management.
+IDE 2 is the only version currently under active development by Arduino.

 Each new release delivers feature enhancements, bug fixes, and important security patches.
-To keep your projects compatible with the latest Arduino boards and libraries, update regularly and install the newest release as soon as it becomes available.
-By staying current, you ensure the smoothest development experience and receive the highest level of support.
+Use the latest version to ensure the smoothest development experience and receive the highest level of support.

 [Download the latest version of Arduino IDE from the software page](https://www.arduino.cc/en/software/){.link-chevron-right}